-Separating yourself from your stuff isn’t only about parting with things.
+Decluttering isn’t just about parting with things.
 There’s an emotional aspect to it, too.
 Deciding what’s clutter requires being honest and a bit tough with yourself.
-The questions below will help you identify clutter and also why you’ve been holding onto it.
+The questions below will help you identify clutter and why you’ve been holding onto it.

 1. Is it still useful to you?